samuelson65/MPI/README.md

     'G': np.random.rand(50),
     'H': np.random.rand(50),
     'I': np.random.rand(50),
+    'X': np.random.rand(50),
-    'X': np.random.rand(50), # New codes from X-Y example 'Y': np.random.rand(50),
+    'Y': np.random.rand(50),
-    # Note: 'Z' is in concatenated_df but not in embeddings_dict to demonstrate handling missing.
+    # Note: 'Z' and 'K' are in concatenated_df but not in embeddings_dict to demonstrate handling missing.
 }

 # Convert the embeddings dictionary into a DataFrame
-# First, prepare a list of dictionaries, one for each diag_code
 embeddings_list = []
 for code, dims in embeddings_dict.items():
     row_dict = {'diag_code': code}